 Natural obstacle courses are fun and stimulating.
 They can be super simple with just one stick or log or they can be transformed into a flowing assault course worthy of an Olympic Games.
 Creating them is an easy way to combat boredom and the idea that there is ‘nothing to do’ outside.
 It’s also a magical way to join in with the fun, after all, there is little more our children want from us than for us to play with them.

 NB We try hard as a family and a business to ‘Leave no Trace’.
 It’s magical to find somewhere to play and it is even more magical if everyone who arrives after you has the same experience.
 Try not to leave built structures behind and never cut, saw or carve any living plant or tree.
 And most importantly of all, take anything you bring with you away with you, even biodegradable waste.
 It’s vital that we teach the next generation to respect and care for our environment.

-Every couple of months Sarah is writing an outdoor column for Small City Big Personality.
-It's all about encouraging and inspiring families to get outside and reap the benefits of our amazing Great Outdoors.
-Tune in for top tips!
+Sarah wrote an outdoor column for Small City Big Personality.
+It was all about encouraging and inspiring families to get outside and reap the benefits of our amazing Great Outdoors.
+Have a look for top tips!

 T: 07780 675859